rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 ### Change partitions with the tool fdisk

-Find your sd cards name
+Find the name of your sd card

     fdisk -l